 Comprehensive coverage pays for losses to your vehicle that don’t result from an accident.
 Collision coverage pays for damage to your vehicle if you’re in an at-fault accident.

 How do I know if my car is covered from hail damage?

 Look at the coverages listed on your car insurance policy to see if you’re covered for hail damage.
 Comprehensive coverage and full glass coverage pay for hail damage claims.

 Protecting Your Car From Future Hail Damage

-With these tips in mind, you will be equipped to prevent car damage or to find the best repair options.
-In the event of a hail storm, you should prioritize the safety of yourself, your family, or your pets before considering your car.
+With these tips in mind, you will be equipped to prevent car damage or find the best repair options.
+In a hail storm, you should prioritize the safety of yourself, your family, or your pets before considering your car.
 To ensure you have protection from hail damage, get a car insurance policy with comprehensive coverage.